SNAPSHOT-India stocks, bonds, rupee, swaps, call, gold at 11 a.m.

 ----------------------------

-The benchmark five-year swap at 7.25 percent steady at Thursday's close and the one-year rate at 8.03 percent from 8.08 percent previously.
+The benchmark five-year swap at 7.32 percent from 7.33 percent at close on Tuesday and the one-year rate unchanged at 8.13 percent.

 CALL MONEY